Koltay/osuEscape/README.md

  ## Features

- These features are currently only available on osu! standard but not osu! lazer
+ Score uploading features are currently only available on osu! stable but not osu! lazer.

  - **Global Hotkey for Toggling osu!
 Connection:**
  > Toggle the connection using the F6 Key (Default), it also supports multiple modifier keys, e.g. Ctrl, Shift, Alt)